 How to Define Your MSP's Ideal Target Market (By Vertical)

 The era of the generalist MSP is ending.
-According to ChannelE2E research, leading MSPs collectively saw annual recurring revenue climb 11% in 2024, growing from $2.2 billion to $2.5 billion, underscoring the profitability of targeting niche markets in an era where generalist IT services are no longer sufficient.
+According to ChannelE2E research, leading MSPs collectively saw annual recurring revenue climb 11% in 2024, growing from $2.2 billion to $2.5 billion, underscoring the profitability of targeting niche markets.
 Yet most managed service providers continue to chase every prospect, believing that casting a wider net will capture more clients.

 The Science Behind Vertical Specialization